 but since my initial disappointment for rory, i’ve been having some interesting other feelings on the outcome of the fight. lots of people are saying that it will definitely be the fight of the year, and dana white even called it “the best fight of ever.” i agree with him 100%, and i think that had rory won it, it may not have been so legendary. i mean, i would have been thrilled that rory won the belt, but then we would not have seen rory push himself further and further, until his battered and broken body simply would not continue. how far did rory push himself? this far:

-and i believe that it was this display of warrior heart, the mind remaining strong despite the body being absolutely mangled, that made this fight so fucking special. had rory won, we wouldn’t have seen this powerful, beautiful thing. it’s so fucking bittersweet.
+and i believe that it was this refusal to quit until his body wouldn’t go on, this display of warrior heart, that made the fight so fucking special. had rory won, we wouldn’t have seen this powerful, beautiful thing. it’s so fucking bittersweet.

 hails, red king.